 The structure of the panel

-VIT recommends the below composition for panels
+VIT expects the below composition for panels.

 Early childhood setting